kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 **Use the worksheet to write down lifelong goals**.
 These long-term goals may be a goal 10+ years down the line, when you retire, or even what you want to achieve before you die, or how you want to be remembered when you die.

 Be inspirational.
 The goal might feel impossible right now but this plan is being written to take those steps.
-Try not to worry about whether you achieve it or not either.
+Try not to worry about whether you or not you will achieve it right now.
 A moonshot could be made by aiming for the stars, and that's still pretty remarkable.

 "<span style="background-color: DarkSlateGray;"><font color="Gold"><em>If you aim higher than you expect, you could reach higher than you dreamed</em></font></span>" --Richard Branson